Brewster851/Backbone.BootstrapModal/README.md

   }
 }

-allowing you to listen to modal events from bootstrap.modal from the view
+Allowing you to listen to modal events from bootstrap.modal from the view

+##Defaults

+I like to have fade turned on for modal windows and also like the backdrop to be static so I set these to be default.

+A default event is called on hidden to cleanup the DOM and strip all backbone and bootstrap event handlers, I am quite new to backbone so don't know if this a good thing to do.
+I would love feedback on this.

+##Documentation

+This is a first draft of the documentation, I wrote this extension for a project I am currently working on that makes great use of modal windows.

+I will add more documentation after I have finished this project.
+In the mean time if you would like to contribute to the project please fork me!

 Hope you all enjoy!